women-financial-plan

 To unlock the full potential of an HSA, you must first meet the eligibility criteria.
 That means enrollment in a high-deductible health plan (HDHP).

-Investing for Growth: Compounding Your HSA Contributions
+Investing for Growth: Helping Your HSA Grow Over Time

 If you retire before 65, an HSA can help cover healthcare costs until you qualify for Medicare.
 It’s a useful way to bridge the gap.
 Most of the time, you can’t use HSAs to pay for private health insurance premiums.
 However, there are some exceptions, like coverage bought through an employer’s plan under COBRA or premiums paid while getting unemployment benefits.